|

 When the

-"At one point while I was writing, there was a breakthrough.
+time is right "At one point while I was writing, there was a breakthrough.
 My therapist had always told me that my not wanting to live anymore was also caused by my mother.
 That I had heard her say too many times that I was bad.
 I thought that was such nonsense!
 I started writing that down too.
 Back then I wondered: how does that work exactly?
 While writing, I discovered there was some truth to it after all.
 That I am actually not that bad.
 That my death wish stems from anger, hatred and longing.
 I realized that I actually did want to live, but that I was afraid of life.
 I didn't give myself a chance.
 Had never given myself a chance.
 And suddenly, I no longer wanted to be some kind of Jesus who lets himself be nailed to the cross and then also says: oh, father, forgive them for they know not what they do.
 The fact that I had become this way was due to everything I had been through.
 I suddenly saw that then.
 I had heard it all, what my therapist said, and I could understandt with my mind.
 But I didn't feel it.
 I really had to feel it myself!
 While writing, it sank in for the first time.
 If all that misery hadn't been there, I probably would have been a completely different person.
 A very happy and spontaneous person.
 Someone who did want to live!
 I had never really tried...
 Then I called my therapist and said: I will be at our appointment."

 By now, Lucy has completed her therapy and found her balance.
 "It is not that I am a very positive person now, that I